FutureAdLabs/fsm/README.md

 Our FSM is responsible for maintaining current state and triggering navigation to other states.
 It is basically a description of the user journey during the running of an adunit; what happens and when it happens.
 When initialising the machine, the FSM takes two parameters:

 - *Triggers*
-- *Entries*
+- *States*

-The *Triggers* are a set of conditions that determine whether or not the machine will navigate to the next state. (when/how) The *Entries* are what happens while in each respective state. (what)
+The *Triggers* object is a set of conditions that determine whether or not the machine will navigate to the next state. (when/how)
+The *States* object is what happens while in each respective state. (what)

 As a wise man once said;
 ”Watch this” (triggers)
-”Do that” (entries)
+”Do that” (states)

 Trigger example: